The Dark Tower (series)

 In addition to the eight novels of the series proper that comprise 4,250 pages, many of King's other books relate to the story, introducing concepts and characters that come into play as the series progresses.

-The series was chiefly inspired by the poem "Childe Roland to the Dark Tower Came" by Robert Browning, whose full text was included in the final volume's appendix.
+The series was chiefly inspired by the poem "Childe Roland to the Dark Tower Came" by Robert Browning, the full text of which was included in the final volume's appendix.
 In the preface to the revised 2003 edition of The Gunslinger, King also identifies The Lord of the Rings, Arthurian legend, and The Good, the Bad and the Ugly as inspirations.
 He identifies Clint Eastwood's "Man with No Name" character as one of the major inspirations for the protagonist, Roland Deschain.
 King's style of location names in the series, such as Mid-World, and his development of a unique language (High Speech), are also influenced by J. R. R. Tolkien's work.

-A film serving as a sequel to the events of The Dark Tower was released in August 2017.
+A film based on Stephen King's novel series was released in August 2017.

-Stephen King saw The Dark Tower series as a first draft, initially planning to rewrite it.
-However, after revising The Gunslinger, "he is trying to decide how much he can rewrite."

-The series is referred to on King's website as his magnum opus.

 Overview

 Plot summary

 In the story, Roland Deschain is a member of a knightly order known as gunslingers and the last of the line of "Arthur Eld", his world's analogue of King Arthur.
 Politically organized along the lines of a feudal society, it shares technological and social characteristics with the American Old West but is also magical.
-Many of the magical aspects have vanished from Mid-World, but traces remain as do relics from a technologically advanced society.
+Many of the magical aspects have vanished from Mid-World but traces remain, as do relics from a technologically advanced society.
 Roland's quest is to find the Dark Tower, a fabled building said to be the nexus of all universes.
 Roland's world is said to have "moved on", and it appears to be coming apart at the seams.
 Mighty nations have been torn apart by war, entire cities and regions vanish without a trace and time does not flow in an orderly fashion.
 Sometimes, even the sun rises in the north and sets in the east.
 As the series opens, Roland's motives, goals, and age are unclear, although later installments shed light on these mysteries.

 For a detailed synopsis of the novels, see the relevant article for each book.